Who knew that diastasis recti was a thing before entering the amazing journey of motherhood?!

 Make yourself a priority and invest in your body and long-term health.

-Love yourself and dare re-tuning into your body to heel your core and pelvic floor.
+Love yourself and dare re-tuning into your body to heal your core and pelvic floor.
 Remember, a healthy happy Mom means a healthy happy family.

 A diastasis recti affects every dimension of a woman’s life